pnp/sp-dev-samples/Samples/WebHooks.Nodejs/readme.md

 Version  | Date | Comments
 ---------| -----| --------
 1.0.0  | September 27, 2016 | Initial release
+1.0.1  | February 10, 2017 | Small improvements in docs and packages

 ### Disclaimer
 **THIS CODE IS PROVIDED *AS IS* WITHOUT WARRANTY OF ANY KIND, EITHER EXPRESS OR IMPLIED, INCLUDING ANY IMPLIED WARRANTIES OF FITNESS FOR A PARTICULAR PURPOSE, MERCHANTABILITY, OR NON-INFRINGEMENT.**